 As you see the changes you hoped for back in January begin to take shape, and as the life you longed for comes into focus, you will only want to achieve more.
 Success naturally creates motivation, but please be careful here.
 Don’t begin to add so many goals that your original focus becomes clouded.

 Keep your eye on the ball and make adjustments where they make sense rather than overwhelming.
 Small steps equal big wins, so keep it simple and easy to succeed.

-To ensure you do not overdo, quarterly goal revisits is another way to keep our focus in check.
+To ensure you do not overdo it, quarterly goal revisits are another way to keep our focus in check.

 If you see minor changes, take the time now to make adjustments to your Habits Sheet.

 If you see major changes, you will want to ask yourself why.
 The answer to this question will determine whether or not you are on track or if you need a mid-year restart.

 By doing this quarterly check, you will stop any roadblocks before they show up, making your chance for success even greater.

 Let’s face it: we all want to be better.
 That is a part of human nature.
 Instead of making goals that are forgotten a few months into the year, let’s instead create a game plan for a life and home you have always dreamed of.

 Then, let’s take that one step further and make those dreams a reality for you and your family.
 Now that you have your goal setting worksheet pdf, what goals will you work on this year?